jseluis/artificial_intelligence_for_trading/Sentiment_Analysis_with_Neural_Networks/README.md

         probabilities.
 The starter code has a comment that makes it clear how to compute preds: > # Take the exponent of the NN output to get a range of 0 to 1 for each label.

-Answer what the prediction of the model is and the uncertainty of the prediction.
+What prediction of the model is and the uncertainty of the prediction?

-You correctly answered and explained, which class the model predicted and what the confidence and uncertainty of the prediction is.
+i.e. explain which class the model predicted and what the confidence and uncertainty of the prediction is.
 Your model is correctly giving a positive sentiment for this tweet.

-You have completed the demanding project, awesome work :udacious:

-Congratulations!

-Remember:
+*Remember* :udacious
-The model prodicts a scalar of 5 values, where each value indicates the prediction for one of the classes
+*The model prodicts a scalar of 5 values, where each value indicates the prediction for one of the classes

         [very negative, negative, neutral, positive, very positive]

-Each value is a value between 0.0 and 1.0, where 1 would indicate 100% certainty for the likelihood of this class and 0 a 0% likelihood.
+* Each value is a value between 0.0 and 1.0, where 1 would indicate 100% certainty for the likelihood of this class and 0 a 0% likelihood.
 All values should sum up to 1.0.

-We can see that the model predicts the 4th value with 0.6950 - the highest likelihood.
+* We can see that the model predicts the 4th value with 0.6950 - the highest likelihood.
 The model predicts a positive review and therefore seems to work correctly.

-The positive prediction is predicted with 69.50% certainty - the uncertainty however is just 1-0.6950 = 30.5%.
+* The positive prediction is predicted with 69.50% certainty - the uncertainty however is just 1-0.6950 = 30.5%.

-However taking into account both correct bullish predictions, positive and very positive, the certainty is overwhelming confident!
+* However taking into account both correct bullish predictions, positive and very positive, the certainty is overwhelming confident!
 We have 0.6950 + 0.2824 = 0.9774...
 97,8% certainty, awesome! :smile: